-Office Hours: by appointment
+Office Hours: Before and after class

 Course Description: This course is designed to examine the nature and needs of gifted and talented learners.
 Participants will become knowledgeable about the characteristics of gifted and talented students.
 In addition, participants will examine the role of culture in the manifestation of gifts and talents as well as gifted behaviors in special populations.